Houston Cease and Desist Letter Attorneys

 To obtain a court order, a lawsuit must be pending in court over the property or action in question, and the party seeking the ordered injunction must request a hearing before a judge.
 At that hearing, the judge may or may not issue the court-ordered injunction.

 In Texas, some injunctions are issued by the court on an emergency basis – called a Temporary Restraining Order, or TRO, which lasts 14 days.
-Each jurisdiction may have its own local rules governing injunctive relief; however, in general, the defendant does not have to present at this hearing.
-During these 14 days, the party seeking a stop the damaging behavior may request a Temporary Injunction (TI) hearing to prevent further harm and preserve the status quo for the duration of the litigation.
+Each jurisdiction may have its own local rules governing injunctive relief; however, in general, the defendant does not have to be present at this hearing.
+During these 14 days, the party seeking to stop the damaging behavior may request a Temporary Injunction (TI) hearing to prevent further harm and preserve the status quo for the duration of the litigation.

 Learn more about the injunctive relief process in Texas.

-The benefits of working with an attorney before sending your cease-and-desist letter include:
+The benefits of working with an attorney before sending your cease and desist letter include:

 - Guidance on the current legal situation, including exploring all your legal rights and options